gfalmagn/Bc-HeavyIons/README.md

   * `rt "addJpsiChoiceWeight.C(true,true)"`
   * `cp BDT_InputTree_pp.root BDT_InputTree_pp_copystep3.root`

-## Preliminaries
+## Preliminaries (BDT-linked)
+- Determine a less powerful version of BDT variable, but that is uncorrelated from the mass
+  * `cd ~/BDT/`
+  * `rt -b "UncorrelateBDTfromM.C(true)"'
 - Determine the BDT binning (written in a header file), for each strategy and kinematic bin.
 The first time, when the header file does not exist yet, have to run it with option `firstTime=true`, before the second addJpsiChoiceWeight.C running
-  * `cd ~/BDT/`
   * `rt DetermineBDTcuts.C`
 - Weight the BDT distribution of the [true Jpsi + muon from different vertex] background, i.e. flipJpsi or Prompt+(uncorrelated)Non-prompt MC, to data in the mass control region (or in the signal reigon)
   * `rt -b "BDTweighting.C(true)"'